wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-An-Effective-Hybrid-TM-System-with-Strong-Isolation-guarantees.markdown

 can only serialize after it by either waiting for a while, or restarting the validation process.
 (4) A read-exclusive request comes from another processor and hits the read signature.
 This implies another processor is performing write validation, and the current transaction has a read dependency with its write back phase.
 In this case the current transaction can only abort.
+**Note that no global commit lock is acquired during pre-commit.
+Although the paper mentions a global commit lock, it is in the base HTM design and does not appear in SigTM**.

 Once pre-commit succeeds, the transaction becomes "invincible" in a sense that it can no longer abort.
-The write set is locked, such that all coherence requests will be NACKed
+The write set is locked, such that all coherence requests will be NACKed. (*The paper did not mention what if a read request is NACKed during the read phase*).
+Then the commit handler performs write back for all write set items.
+Once finished, all signatures are cleared and coherence check for read/write sets are disabled.